telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-format-string.md

 ## Supported Separators

-When SpinnerFormatString is set and device culture is changed, the separators used for the format string won't be changed:
+When SpinnerFormat is set and device culture is changed, the separators used for the format string won't be changed:

 | Supported Date and Time Separators Formats |
 | -------- |